-Also, an interesting type of multi-braider loop exchange between the braiders, that results in an unusual braid structure along the lengthwise “seam” where the loop-exchange occurs.
-No braids with this type of loop exchange are described in the three 15th C. manuscripts, yet they they constitute most if not all the multiple-braider surviving European braid artifacts that Speiser and Boutrup know of from before the 15th C. (12th C. onward), and a significant percentage of braid artifacts from the 15th C. on through the early 20th Century.
+A probably more important group of missing braids are multiple-braider braids made with an ‘unorthodox’ type of loop exchange between the braiders that results in a different type of braided structure along the lengthwise ‘seam’ joining the work of the separate braiders.
+No braids with this type of loop exchange are described in the three 15th C. manuscripts, yet they they constitute most if not all the multiple-braider braids that Speiser and Boutrup have found from before the 15th C. (12th C. onward), and a significant number of braids from the 15th C. on through the early 20th Century.

-This type of loop exchange was only described in the 17th C. manuscripts (for the Bucks Hornes braid and a few others).
-But based on known artifacts, it’s a mystery why braids with this loop exchange weren’t mentioned in the three known 15th C. manuscripts.
-Other evidence suggests they were likely quite common.
+This loop exchange is only mentioned in the 17th C. manuscripts (in connection with the Bucks Hornes braid among others).
+It’s a mystery why braids with this loop exchange weren’t mentioned in the three known 15th C. manuscripts, since the historical evidence suggests they must have been fairly common at that time.
 All a team of braiders would have to do in order to recreate these braids is learn a slightly different (actually easier!) way to exchange loops between co-operating braiders in making an otherwise ‘regular’ double or triple braid.
 The side-slit form seemed especially common, as well as doubled versions of the ‘broad lace of 5 bows‘ – the common A-fell unorthodox braid.

-[NB: Speiser and Boutrup’s research found that Pre-15th C. team-braiders likely only used that archaic loop exchange method, not the one described in 15th C. manuscripts, resulting in a different range of “2 or more-fellows” braid structures for those periods – see *endnote.]
+[NB: If you are interested in re-creating braids from earlier periods than the 15th C., Speiser and Boutrup’s research suggests that Pre-15th C. team-braiders likely only used that archaic loop exchange method, rather than the one described in 15th C. manuscripts, resulting in a different range of “2 or more-fellows” braid structures for those periods – see *endnote.]

 Braids I teach that are known from 17th Century manuscripts: